-Although many group activities are emphasized to encourage oral language usage, individualized lesson plans are prescribed for all students that address individual needs in reading, writing and grammar.
+Although many group activities are emphasized to encourage oral language usage, an individualized plan of instruction is prescribed for all students that address individual needs in reading, writing and grammar.

 Student Progress Data

 Students are given immediate feedback in group activities.
 Direct instruction is followed by guided practice.